 The engine shed work in progress can be seen in the photo above*.
 To this, I’ll add tin foil corrugated sheeting for the roofing.

-The experimenting has paid off so far.
-Scratch building in this way is a lot of fun and saves a fortune on the buildings and I’m pleased with result.
+The experiment has paid off so far.
+Scratch building in this way is a lot of fun and saves a fortune on the buildings and I’m moderately pleased with the result.
 I’ve still got to add the roofing as mentioned, the main doors, window sills and guttering but it’s looking acceptable for this budget project.